contract-ace/smartace/README.md

 # Model Checking in Solidity

-Extension of the solidity compiler to support smart contract model checking.
+Extension of the solidity compiler to support smart contract verification.

 ## Repository Overview

-Code related to code generation, and the solidity AST, may be found in `libsolidity`.
+Code related to code generation, and the solidity AST, may be found in `libsolidity/`.
+The generated code relies on a runtime library, found within `libverify/`.
-These components are integrated within `solc/` to build `./solc`, the solidity compiler.
+These components are integrated within `solc/` to build `solc`, the solidity compiler.

 Tests for these libraries may be found under `test/libsolidity`.
 The libsolidity testsuite is accessible for `scripts/solctests.sh`.